U.S. News Rankings

 Campus Info & Services

-Lynn University offers a number of student services including nonremedial tutoring, health service, and health insurance.
-Lynn University also offers campus safety and security services like late night transport/escort service and lighted pathways/sidewalks.
+Lynn University offers a number of student services including nonremedial tutoring, women's center, health service, and health insurance.
+Lynn University also offers campus safety and security services like late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at Lynn University, 85 percent have cars on campus.
 Alcohol is permitted for students of legal age at Lynn University.

 |Students who have cars on campus||85%|